OpcodePete/i3/README.md

 <br />
 <br />
 ## Components
-The main i3 components I use.
-More components are listed in the intallation guide.
+The main i3 components used.

 | Program | Name |
 | ------- | ---- |